 James’ love for the piano and saxophone began at a very young age when he learnt all things Rock n Roll through discovering artists such as Jerry Lee Lewis, Fats Domino and Billy Joel.
-Perusing his dream James moved to London and started, performing almost every night in piano bars, clubs and pubs.
+Pursuing his dream James moved to London and started performing almost every night in piano bars, clubs and pubs.
 Eventually James met American producer, Alan Glass (Earth Wind and Fire, Aretha Franklin), and they began working on James’ debut demo material.
 To which five time Grammy winner and former member of The Doobie Brothers, Michael McDonald, happened to get a hold of and wrote to James: ‘James, Have been enjoying immensely, your music.
 Very inspiring.
 Mike McD’.

 From there James’ career went from strength to strength, including a U.S. tour with, BBC Radio 1 break-through act Ruen Brothers.
 During which time they supported George Ezra, played Coachella, and did a live recording session with legendary producer Rick Rubin.